raftario/licensor/README.md

 I just got tired of losing time looking for license files for my new projects.

+## Installation

+Just [grab the latest release](https://github.com/raftario/licensor/releases/latest) for your OS.
+If you have the Rust toolchain install, you can alternatively install by running `cargo install licensor`.

 ## Available licenses

 * AGPL-3.0